-A number of the commercial markets for our products in the wireless communications area, including our DAMA products, have only recently developed.
-Because these markets are relatively new, it is difficult to predict the rate at which these markets will grow, if at all.
+OUR SUCCESS DEPENDS UPON THE GROWTH OF COMMERCIAL WIRELESS COMMUNICATIONS MARKETS to predict the rate at which these markets will grow, if at all.
 If the markets for commercial wireless communications products fail to grow, or grow more slowly than anticipated, our business could be materially harmed.
 Conversely, to the extent that growth in these markets results in capacity limitations in the wireless communications area, it could materially harm our business and impair the price of our common stock.